This lab contains both written and electronic parts, to be

 Once blocks are working, start getting the conditional control structures

-(which we'll deal with next class) and read
+(which we'll deal with next class) and read.
+Your first task

 which should just read in an integer and store it in the variable that